Why we need an outbreak plan

 Communication with residents

-Our Outbreak Engagement Board will be held in public every month and more often if needed, led by local councillors accountable to the public.
+Our Outbreak Engagement Board is held in public every month and more often if needed, led by local councillors accountable to the public.

 - keeping our website up to date with the latest information and guidance

-- using social media to spread the word
+- using social media and other communication channels to spread the word

 - working with services, businesses and organisations to make sure information is clear and accurate

-- making sure information available in accessible formats and languages other than English
+- making sure information is available in accessible formats and languages other than English

-Governance of outbreaks will be carried out in several ways.
+Governance of outbreaks is carried out in several ways.

 Bracknell Forest Council Outbreak Engagement Board

-Will listen and engage with communities to keep the public informed about COVID-19.
+Listens and engages with communities to keep the public informed about COVID-19.

 Thames Valley Local Resilience Forum